 Someone said that ‘the devil’s in details’.
-Well, when it comes to dealing with customers over social media, live chat or messaging, that’s damn true.
-In fact digital conversations are tricky because you have to carefully read what the customer has written, detect their sentiment and then craft your answer.
+Well, when it comes to dealing with customers over channels such as social media, live chat or messaging, that’s damn true.
+In fact digital conversations may be tricky because you have to carefully read what the customer has written, detect their sentiment and then craft your answer.
 There’s much much more though: knowing when and how to use empathy, carefully choose the right tone of voice, prevent frictions and many more aspects.

 Actions speak loud